Mindfulness consultant Eunice Yu reminds us that self-care reaches beyond the physical body.

 Setting up a 504 plan can make a world of difference for children struggling in school due to severe eczema.
 Laurie Pilkington discussed her experiences with setting up a 504 plan for her daughter, Angelina, in a previous article.
 If you have questions or concerns about setting up a 504 plan for your child, contact the National Eczema Association.

-Pass out fact sheets to teachers, school personnel such as nurses, counselors, physical education staff and bus drivers; and other parents.
+Pass out fact sheets to teachers, school personnel such as nurses, counselors, physical education staff, bus drivers and other parents.
 Provide the school with a written list of your child’s eczema triggers and allergies.
 Offer suggestions to help your child avoid exposure to these triggers, such being seated away from windows, radiators and heating ducts if heat makes their eczema worse.

 When a child fidgets in their seat due to pain or itch, teachers may misinterpret their behavior as symptoms of other conditions such as attention-deficit/hyperactivity disorder.
 Tell them if your child struggles with itch and make suggestions for soothing itch and distracting them from scratching.
 Let the teacher know in advance if the child has sleep issues that may contribute to tardiness, absences or sleepiness in class.